 1. reunified with their family but remain in Family Maintenance, or

-2. who have completed the adoption process, or
+2. completed the adoption process, or

-3. who have aged out of foster care
+3. aged out of foster care

 remain eligible for Opportunity funds for 12 months from the date of their departure from foster care.